Protecting and restoring raw water sources through actions at the landscape scale | 2 Mers Seas Zeeën

 Common challenge

-Build resilience against droughts (and water scarcity) by enhancing infiltration and water retention capacity of landscapes in regions of strategic importance for drinking water production.
-Climate projections for the 2 seas area, point towards dryer and warmer summers with more extreme and concentrated precipitation events (summer storms).
-This could result in a higher demand for water production (on hot, dry days, water consumption can triple).
-Increased water abstractions volumes during summer will have high impacts at an already critical moment for water dependent ecosystems.
-This will aggravate the conflict between water provisioning and biodiversity conservation.
-Restoring and developing blue-green structures in landscapes improves the hydrological resilience to droughts and floods, provides substantial climate mitigation benefits and benefits biodiversity.
+It is therefore important that local and national stakeholders take steps to build resilience against droughts (and water scarcity) by enhancing infiltration and water retention capacity of landscapes in areas of strategic importance for drinking water production.
+Climate projections for the 2 Seas area point towards dryer and warmer summers with more extreme and concentrated precipitation events (summer storms).
+This has resulted in a higher demand for water production (on hot, dry days, water consumption can triple).
+Furthermore, increased water abstraction volumes during summer have high impacts at an already critical moment for water dependent ecosystems.
+This aggravates the conflict between water provisioning and biodiversity conservation.

 Main Achievements